 We recommend that FUT should be used for larger procedures and FUE for touching up hair lines and for when FUT can’t be undertaken.

 With the onset of surgical tourism being conducted out of Turkey, India, Thailand and the middle east many surgeons in Australia are getting more desperate in trying to attract new patients to go under the knife.
-A great example of this is when a surgeon in Brisbane used this text in Google Adwords:

 “There is no such thing as “scarless surgery” in hair transplantation.